ARGOeu/argo-messaging/doc/v1/docs/api_basic.md

-certificate | path to the node's TLS certificate file certificate_key | path to the certificate's private key per_resource_auth | enable authorization per resource (topic/subscription)
+certificate | path to the node's TLS certificate file certificate_key | path to the certificate's private key per_resource_auth | enable authorization per resource (topic/subscription) service_token | (optional) If set, enables full service-wide access to the api to initialize projects,users and resources

 **Location of config.json**: API will look first for config.json locally in the folder where the executable runs and then in the ` /etc/argo-messaging/`  location.